Simulation framework

 hancock_cons

-The purpose of Ulula is to experiment with hydro algorithms, including their failure.
-Thus, the code allows sub-optimal (aka crazy) combinations of the parameters listed above.
+The purpose of Ulula is to experiment with hydro algorithms, including those that frequently fail.
+Thus, the code allows for sub-optimal (aka. crazy) combinations of the components listed above.
 For example, it allows setting no limiter or combining piecewise-constant states with a Hancock-style time integration, which results in an unstable scheme.
 The user’s algorithmic choices are contained in the HydroScheme class:

 Container class for hydro algorithms